commercelayer/commercelayer-docs-api/resources/shipping_methods/create_shipping_method.md

 ---
-description: How to create A shipping method via API
+description: How to create a shipping method via API
 ---

-# Create A shipping method
+# Create a shipping method

 To create a new shipping method, send a `POST` request to the `/api/shipping_methods` endpoint, passing the resource arguments in the request body.